simplicateca/craft4-matrix-conditionals/README.md

 # Craft CMS matrix-conditionals.twig

 A twig file that can be added to your Entry Types as a UI Element.
-Can be configured to with basic conditionals to show / hide fields within a matrix field blocks based on the values of other fields within the same block.
+Can be configured with basic conditionals to show / hide fields within a matrix field block based on the values of other fields within the same block.

 Field conditions and actions are configured within a relatively simple JS object at the top of the file.